-Getting there is not cheap as the tourism infrastructure in Guyana is not as developed as other countries.
+Getting there is not cheap as the tourism infrastructure in Guyana is not as developed as in other countries.
 It involves a one-hour flight from the capital Georgetown to Kaieteur National Park, deep inside the forest.

 But when you get to the viewpoint, you’d realize that whatever effort (or costs) it takes is so worth it.
-Everyone exclaims ‘wow’ when faced with the sheer power and size of Kaieteur; but it is the raw beauty of the waterfall in an untouched state that entrances its visitors.
+Everyone exclaims ‘wow’ when faced with the sheer power and size of Kaieteur, but it is the raw beauty of the waterfall in an untouched state that entrances its visitors.

 There are no guard rails, platforms or eyesore tourist shops around Kaieteur.
 The largest waterfalls in the world are usually packed with throngs of tourists but you may very well be the only group visiting Kaieteur Falls.

 This is truly South America’s hidden natural secret.

 Chile – Siete Tazas Park